gilchn52/skadafence/README.md

 * i've tested the the below on minikube
 * you can name your repo any name you wish , just make sure to apply the changes inside the
   deployment.yaml file
-* Tested on Python 3.9
+* Tested on Python 3.9 on a Ubuntu 20.04 OS Platform.
 * i personally recommends using vscode for testing.

 * keep your python environment clean and always use a